SiriusFuenmayor/Full-stack_Development_Exercise_for_Thiele_Lab/README.md

 Deployment for production with Docker containers
 -------------------------------------------------

-To build and run docker containers for the Flask api, uWSGI and Nginx servers and the for the Next.js frontend move to the **Production** folder and then execute the following command to build the containers using Docker Compose:
+To build and run docker containers for the Flask api, uWSGI and Nginx servers and Next.js frontend move to the **Production** folder and then execute the following command to build the containers using Docker Compose:

 `docker-compose build`